OrienteerBAP/Orienteer-Guidebook/making_a_property_selectable_from_a_list.md

 So, for each contact, we want the operators to select the contact type (email, skype etc) from a drop box with a pre-defined set of values.

-For this, we will create yet another class, *CmsContactType*.
+For this, we create a class *CmsContactType*.
 This class will contain three instances (documents) that will represent the allowed contact types.

 1. Create the class *CmsContactType* with just a single STRING type property, *contactTypeName*.
 2. In this class, create four documents: